 1. Where and What is Camp Engies?

-BC - NEW!
-We use the facilities at Camp Keats on Keats Island, BC.
+BC - We use the facilities at Keats Camp!

 2. How old are the campers?